 Programmatic advertising has already evolved from simple display ads to video display ads.

-This year, advertisers are expected to spend nearly $74.88 billion on programmatic video ads, accounting for over 18% of the total programmatic advertising spend in the US.
+This year, advertisers are expected to spend nearly $74.88 billion on programmatic video advertising, accounting for over 18% of the total programmatic advertising spend in the US.
 Videos are better at capturing attention and allow for more creative freedom.

 It’s a no-brainer that their popularity will grow in the programmatic world, just as it has in all other areas of marketing.